 1475 Introduction to Business - Level 2 (0.5 credit) Introduction to Business Level 1 and Introduction to Business Level 2 are semester courses offered back to back.
 Note - students are encouraged to take Introduction to Business Level 1, but can enroll in Level 2 without having taken Level 1.
 Business degrees are among today's most desired degrees by employers.
 As President Calvin Coolidge once said, "the chief business of America is business."
 Introduction to Business Level 2 builds on the skills and concepts learned in Level 1 and is intended for those desiring to further their education or engage in a career in business.
 Level 2 will center on developing a business plan for an individual business.
 This will be achieved through a computer simulation activity in which students will learn business concepts of marketing, pricing, inventory control, merchandising, financing, and promotion.
 Using the computer simulation, students will design and operate their own convenience store with a goal of being the most profitable business in the class.
 Students will develop a business plan of their own (or with a partner) to be entered in the state-wide Entrepreneurship Challenge, as well as be exposed to outside speakers, and go on field trips to local businesses.
 Students will also participate in the Bloomsburg Business Boomers (3B), Bloomsburg High School's only profit-making business.
-Profits earned from this business will be used toward an overnight field trip to an East Coast city.
-This course prepares students for employment in business or college in the fields of Accounting, Business Management, Marketing, Finance, Banking and Business Education.
-1476 Entrepreneurship (0.5 credit) Want to be the next Bill Gates?
-Entrepreneurship is offered to students in grades 10, 11, and 12.
-This course focuses on recognizing a business opportunity, starting a business, operating, and maintaining that business.
-Entrepreneurship integrates the functional areas of accounting, finance, marketing, management, and the legal environment in which a new business operates.
-The course culminates with the student developing a hypothetical business plan to implement their unique venture that conforms to all applicable governmental laws and regulations.
-Students taking this class are eligible for University of Iowa College Credits.
-Juniors and seniors enrolled in BizInnovator entrepreneurship course must achieve a score of 70% or greater on the cumulative exam to earn three (3) semester credits.
-1478 Business and Personal Law (0.5 credit) Business and Personal Law and Business and Criminal Law are semester courses offered back to back.
-Business and personal law is recommended for anyone interested in operating a business, considering a law enforcement career, or simply wanting a good working background in understanding their own personal legal rights and responsibilities.
-A rich mixture of personal law and consumer law makes the course especially relevant and useful in students' daily lives.
-Some of the topics discussed include criminal law, court systems, trial procedures, contracts, consumer protection, tort law, and student rights.
-Students also are provided with suggestions on how to solve problems relating to common experiences, analyze and judge real world cases, and orally present law related current events.
-Field trips to the county prison and courthouse will enhance the student's understanding and knowledge of the United States justice system.
-1479 Computer Programming (0.5 credit) JavaScript is the language of the web browser.
-Throughout this course, students will be creating their own web pages and viewing them locally using a web browser.
-HTML tags will be used to define the content of a web page and JavaScript will be used to program the behavior of the web page.
-Topics covered will include variables, data types, if statements, comparison operators, conditional operators, logical operators, arrays, loops, scope, objects and functions.
-1480 Accounting I (1 credit) Accounting is the language of business; this course should be taken if you are planning on a career in a business field.
-Accounting I provides a complete study of double entry accounting as it applies to a single proprietorship, partnership and corporation.
-Students will acquire a thorough knowledge of debits, credits, the accounting cycle, journalizing, posting, trial balance, adjusting and closing entries.
-Various accounting simulations will also be used.
-1481 Accounting II (1 credit) Pre-req. - Successful completion of Accounting I Accounting II builds on the fundamental accounting concepts covered in Accounting I. This course includes departmental accounting, adjustments and valuation, general accounting adjustments and corporate accounting.
-Accounting simulations will be used to give students hands-on, real-world experience.
-Completion of this course should provide an adequate background to secure an entry-level bookkeeping or accounting position or provide the skills necessary for college level accounting classes.
-1482 Business and Criminal Law (0.5 credit) Business and Personal Law and Business and Criminal Law are semester courses offered back to back.
-Students interested in criminal justice, criminal forensics, or law careers are highly encouraged to take this course.
-This course prepares students for career opportunities within the criminal justice system as well as entrance into institutions of higher learning.
-Students will learn about the United States criminal justice system, criminal law and investigations, white collar crime, cyber-crime, crime prevention, court procedure and police operations.
-Students will be highly engaged in crime scene investigations through a hands-onapproach to learning.
-Outside speakers as well as field trips to the county prison and courthouse will enhance the concepts learned in this course.
+Profits earned from this business or college in the fields of Accounting, Business Management, Marketing, Finance, Banking and Business Education.
 1484 Cooperative Education (2 credits - full year; 1 credit - semester) Cooperative Education is an elective program open to seniors.
 Students enrolled in this course for the full school year will receive 2 credits.
 Students enrolled for a semester will receive 1 credit.
 Students will leave early from school to work at their co-op job for a minimum of two hours per day.
 Co-op provides goal-oriented occupational education to students electing this program through on-the-job training.
 Successfully completing the Cooperative Work Experience will provide the student with a better understanding of the world of work as well as occupational training.
 This course will: